tsipkens/mat-tfer-pma/README.md

 The  `tfer_*` functions share common inputs:

-1. `sp` - A MATLAB structure containing the relevant setpoint parameters (see [1.2](1.2-determining-the-setpoint:-get_setpoint(...)) for the relevant function used to create this structure).
+1. `sp` - A Matlab structure containing the relevant setpoint parameters (see [1.2](1.2-determining-the-setpoint:-get_setpoint(...)) for the relevant function used to create this structure).

 2. `m` - The masses at which the transfer function will be evaluated.